senbox-org/s1tbx/README.md

 1. Create an empty project with the _SNAP/_ directory as project directory

 2. Import the pom.xml files of snap-engine and snap-desktop as modules.
 Ensure **not** to enable the option *'Create module groups for multi-module Maven projects'*.
+It would create an odd project structure but would still work.
 Everything can be default values.

 3. Use the following configuration to run SNAP in the IDE:
 	* **Main class:** org.esa.snap.nbexec.Launcher